chef-boneyard/chef-acceptance/README.md

 ```

 You will notice that in this example, acceptance suites are using Test Kitchen.
 But you are not tied to it.
 You can use any setup you'd like.

+## Change Log
+The [change log](CHANGELOG.md) for this project follows the principles outlined from http://keepachangelog.com/.

+## Releasing chef-acceptance